 Laurens is a somewhat small city located in the state of South Carolina.
 With a population of 9,166 people and five constituent neighborhoods, Laurens is the 46th largest community in South Carolina.

 Laurens is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Laurens is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Laurens who work in office and administrative support (9.98%), personal care services (9.26%), and sales jobs (8.43%).
+Overall, Laurens is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Laurens who work in personal care services (9.67%), sales jobs (8.70%), and healthcare (6.85%).

 Laurens is an extremely ethnically-diverse city.
 The people who call Laurens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Laurens include English, German, Italian, and Scots-Irish.
+Laurens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.97% of the city’s residents.
+Important ancestries of people in Laurens include English, German, Italian, and Scottish.

 The most common language spoken in Laurens is English.
 Other important languages spoken here include Spanish and German.